JamesWotherspoon/oiko-server/ROADMAP.md

 - [ ] Apply default caetgories on user creation
 - [ ] Implement category icon images
 - [ ] Manage user category preference for improved UX

+## Analytics and Monitoring
+- [ ] Develop preformance tests and identify bottlenecks - timings
+- [ ] Use packages to visualize system health, usage and preformance
+- [ ] Setup alerts for system health and security issues
+- [ ] Produce API documentation with example request and response objects
+- [ ] Find a tool to assess test coverage

+## Preformance
+- [ ] Implement http2.0

+## Secuirty
+- [ ] Apply secuirty logging
+- [ ] apply reffer header checks with logging
+- [ ] Apply more robust authorization to check user can only access there own data